whiterabb17/Shamanic/README.md

 though this will require some manual tweaking to be done by the <b>user</b><br>
 as Shaman uses certain windows api calls for antivm and some other stuff<br>

+# NOTICE
+To prevent misuse of more field ready builds by scriptkiddies the obfuscated build will not compile without some manual tweaking by the user

 # Required
 Enter your:
 - telegram userid